thuyanduong-flatiron/lecture-starter-code/Mod1/08-Intro-To-Active-Record/README.md

  - How does it know which model is mapped to which table?
  - You can have both regular instance/class methods with ActiveRecord methods

+### Active Record Set Up (and how that's different)
+- new gems in your `Gemfile`
+- `environment.rb` is a little different too

 #### Is there a need for our tools/console.rb file now??????
  - binding.pry
  - Let's introduce `rake` for that
-   - Why use rake?
-      - Because we can use it for so much more than starting a pry!!

-### Active Record Set Up (and how that's different)
-- new gems in your `Gemfile`
-- `environment.rb` is a little different too
  - `Rakefile` can create custom tasks,
   - But if we utilize our new gems...
   - We get access to all these new tasks we can see with `rake -T`